nfdi4cat/pid4cat-model/docs/policies.md

 pid4cat is committed to the persistence of identifiers.
 Once created, an identifier should remain resolvable indefinitely.
 This implies:

-1. **No deletion**: Identifiers should not be deleted, even if the identified resource is no longer available
+1. **No deletion**: Identifiers must not be deleted, even if the identified resource is no longer available
 2. **Tombstones**: If a resource becomes unavailable, a tombstone page should be provided with information about the resource and its status
 3. **Responsibility**: SNAAs are responsible for maintaining the resolution of identifiers they create